marinacor1/Marina_corona/20160315-marina-corona-m1.markdown

 ### End of Module Assessment

+Notes:

+* Really good workflow and organization.
+* Good testing instincts.
+* I liked how you based the test on the spec, but maybe it could be a bit more granular, but you recognized it.
+* Used the writing of tests to help gain understanding of the problem.
+* Remembered to run tests before writing the code, good anticipation of errors.

+Instructor: Mike

-* Ruby Syntax: 3
+* Ruby Syntax: 3 Developer is able to write Ruby with some debugging of fundamental concepts
-* Rails Basics: 3
-* Javascript Basics: 3
+* Completion and Progress: 3 Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options.
+* Testing: 3 Developer writes tests that are effective validation of functionality, but don't drive the design
-* Workflow: 4
+* Workflow: 4 Developer is a master of their tools, efficiently moving between phases of development
-* Collaboration: 3
+* Collaboration: 4 Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+* Enumerable & Collections: 3 Application demonstrates comfortable use of appropriate Enumerable methods

 ### Work